pmetzger/simh-docs/docs/pdp6_doc.md

 The original operating system for the PDP-6/PDP-10 was just called "Monitor".
 It was designed to fit into 6K words.
 Around the 3rd release Swapping was added.
-The 6'th release saw the addition of virtual memory.
-Around the 4'th release it was given the name "TOPS-10".
+The sixth release saw the addition of virtual memory.
+Around the fourth release it was given the name "TOPS-10".
 Around this time BBN was working on a paging system and implemented it on the PDP-10.
-This was called "Tenex".
+This was called "TENEX".
 This was later adopted by DEC and became "TOPS-20".

 During the mid 1960s a group at MIT, who where not happy with how